 Teaching our children the correct times and ways to stand up for themselves can be challenging.
 Let’s face it—it’s a skill that many of us adults struggle with.
 Self-advocacy is loaded with social nuance which is nearly impossible to formally teach.
 Yet these are exactly the kinds of interpersonal skills that children begin to grasp during unstructured playtime.

-Without an adult to mandate "fair and equal" rules and turns, kids quickly learn that they must act as their own allies in order to get a fair shake during play.
+Without an adult to mandate “fair and equal” rules and turns, kids quickly learn that they must act as their own allies in order to get a fair shake during play.
 This is where the seeds of assertiveness are planted.
-This adult-free play naturally gives rise to precious opportunities to practice negotiation and compromise, helping to equip children with the confidence to advocate for themselves in the future.
+This adult-free play naturally gives rise to precious opportunities to practice negotiation and compromise.
+In turn, this helps equip children with the confidence to advocate for themselves in the future.

-When children are small, it can be hard for them to understand why everyone doesn't want to play the same way.
-As they grow older, they begin to understand that other people perceive, think and feel in different ways than they do.
+When children are small, it can be hard for them to understand why everyone doesn’t want to play the same way.
+As they grow older, they begin to understand that other people perceive, think, and feel in different ways.
 Both creative fantasy play and social play are facilitators of this cognitive development.
-During creative play, children take on more specific roles and embrace the viewpoints, characteristics and behaviors of the role they are inhabiting, displaying an understanding of externalized experiences had by others.
-This influences their ability to empathize, imagining how they might react to an event or emotion if they took someone else's place.
+During creative play, children take on more specific roles and embrace the viewpoints, characteristics, and behaviors of the role they are inhabiting, displaying an understanding of externalized experiences had by others.
+This influences their ability to empathize, imagining how they might react to an event or emotion if they took someone else’s place.